 Now moving on to the real answer:

-Yes you can come to Australia on a tourist visa but no you cannot solely apply for a tourist visa with that intention in mind.
+Yes you can come to Australia on a tourist visa or visitor visa but no you cannot solely apply for a tourist visa with that intention in mind.

 This is because there is a ‘genuine intention’ criterion for all visa applications.
 In order to grant a visa, the Department has to be satisfied that you’re genuinely intending to use the visa for its purpose.